Ringomed/ggvanced/README.md

 ## `ggspider()`

-The `ggspider()` function creates spider charts which either a single shared axis scaled to a [0,1] range, or a separate axis with real values displayed for every displayed category.
+The `ggspider()` function creates spider charts with either a single shared axis scaled to a [0,1] range, or a separate axis with real values displayed for every displayed category.
 Let's test the function on a couple of examples.
 First, we have to format the data so that the first column contains the group identifier, and other columns the descriptory variables.
 We will use the built-in `mtcars` and `iris` datasets.

 ```{r}
 library(tidyverse)